samsenko/stock-direction-prediction/README.md

 use a Gradient Boosting Classifier.

 ## Model Assessment
 The model was tested both for predictions 1 week ahead and for its predictions 1 quarter ahead.
-In both cases, both the models precisions at predicting upward movements and its precisions at predicting downward movements were assessed.
+In both cases, both the model's precisions at predicting upward movements and its precisions at predicting downward movements were assessed.
 The model was compared to three different models in each of these cases: a random model, a model which always predicts that the stock moves in the direction in question and a model which predicts according to the trend of the smoothed data.
-To test our model against each of these models, all of the models were tested on their prediction in each year for the past 5 years.
-For our model, for each new test set we retrained it on the four years prior to the test set.
+To test our model against each of these models, all of the models were tested on their predictions on each year for the past 5 years.
+For our model, for each year we retrained it on the four years prior to that year.
 The relevant precisions were then calculated for each model and stored in a Numpy array after which a non-parametric F-test was used to compare the models.

 This method has a couple of advantages.
 Firstly, by using a statistical hypothesis test, we can not only see which model is more accurate